awsdocs/aws-snowball-developer-guide/doc_source/old-using-client.md

 The node: 192.0.2.5 was successfully added to the cluster.
 ```

-## Unlocking the AWS Snowball Edge Appliance<a name="old-setting-up-client"></a>
+## Unlocking the AWS Snowball Edge Device<a name="old-setting-up-client"></a>

-To unlock the AWS Snowball Edge appliance, run the `snowballEdge unlock` command\.
-This command authenticates your access to the AWS Snowball Edge appliance\.
-To run this command, the AWS Snowball Edge appliance you use for your job must be onsite, plugged into power and network, and turned on\.
-In addition, the LCD display on the AWS Snowball Edge appliance's front must indicate that the appliance is ready for use\.
+To unlock the AWS Snowball Edge device, run the `snowballEdge unlock` command\.
+This command authenticates your access to the AWS Snowball Edge device\.
+To run this command, the AWS Snowball Edge device you use for your job must be onsite, plugged into power and network, and turned on\.
+In addition, the LCD display on the AWS Snowball Edge device's front must indicate that the device is ready for use\.

-**To authenticate the Snowball client's access to an AWS Snowball Edge appliance**
+**To authenticate the Snowball client's access to an AWS Snowball Edge device**

 1. Obtain your manifest and unlock code\.

    1. Get the manifest from the AWS Snowball Management Console or the job management API\.
 Your manifest is encrypted so that only the unlock code can decrypt it\.
-The Snowball client compares the decrypted manifest against the information that was put in the AWS Snowball Edge appliance when it was being prepared\.
-This comparison verifies that you have the right AWS Snowball Edge appliance for the data transfer job you’re about to begin\.
+The Snowball client compares the decrypted manifest against the information that was put in the AWS Snowball Edge device when it was being prepared\.
+This comparison verifies that you have the right AWS Snowball Edge device for the data transfer job you’re about to begin\.

    1. Get the unlock code, a 29\-character code that also appears when you download your manifest\.
-We recommend that you write it down and keep it in a separate location from the manifest that you downloaded, to prevent unauthorized access to the AWS Snowball Edge appliance while it’s at your facility\.
+We recommend that you write it down and keep it in a separate location from the manifest that you downloaded, to prevent unauthorized access to the AWS Snowball Edge device while it’s at your facility\.

-1. Locate the IP address for the AWS Snowball Edge appliance on the AWS Snowball Edge appliance's LCD display\.
-When the AWS Snowball Edge appliance is connected to your network for the first time, it automatically creates a DHCP IP address\.
+1. Locate the IP address for the AWS Snowball Edge device on the AWS Snowball Edge device's LCD display\.
+When the AWS Snowball Edge device is connected to your network for the first time, it automatically creates a DHCP IP address\.
 If you want to use a different IP address, you can change it from the E Ink display\.
-For more information, see [Using an AWS Snowball Edge](using-appliance.md)\.
+For more information, see [Using an AWS Snowball Edge](using-device.md)\.

-1. Execute the `snowballEdge unlock` command to authenticate your access to the AWS Snowball Edge appliance with the AWS Snowball Edge appliance's IP address and your credentials, as follows:
+1. Execute the `snowballEdge unlock` command to authenticate your access to the AWS Snowball Edge device with the AWS Snowball Edge device's IP address and your credentials, as follows:

    ```
    snowballEdge unlock -i [IP Address] -m [Path/to/manifest/file] -u [29